Use the GPIO pins of the ESP32

 ESP32 Peripherals

-To interact with modules, sensors, or electronic circuits, the ESP32, like any microcontroller, has a multitude of peripherals.
-There are also many more than on a classic Arduino Uno board.
+To interact with the modules, sensors or electronic circuits, the ESP32, like any microcontroller, has a multitude of peripherals.
+They are much more numerous than on a classic Arduino Uno board.

-Some peripherals are already used by the ESP32 during its essential operation.
-In reality, there are therefore fewer possible interfaces for each peripheral.
+The ESP32 already uses some peripherals in its essential operation.
+So, in reality, there are fewer possible interfaces for each device.

 Tip

-The ESP32 pins are much more modular than the Arduino: You can “attach” a UART, I2C, SPI, PWM peripheral to whatever pins you want.
-The SPI, I2C, UART, PWM, DAC are no longer associated with specific pins.
-For example, on the Arduino Uno, you could only have SPI on pins 10, 11, 12, 13.
-With the ESP32, you can choose which ones you want.
+The pins of the ESP32 are much more modular than those of the Arduino: You can “ attach “ a UART, I2C, SPI, and PWM peripheral on the pins you want.
+The SPI, I2C, UART, PWM, and DAC are no longer associated with specific pins.
+For example, on the Arduino Uno, you could only have SPI on pins 10, 11, 12, and 13.
+With the ESP32, you can choose the ones you want.
 Only the ADC and the capacitive sensors are assigned to fixed pins.
-ESP32 pinouts available on the Internet show the connection made by default (if we do not specify the pins used).
+ESP32 Pinouts available on the Internet show the default association (if you do not specify the pins used).
 It remains a good practice to use the pins by default to keep good compatibility with external libraries as long as this does not limit the connection of your wires.

 UART on ESP32

-UART is the serial protocol that allows data to be easily exchanged between 2 devices .
-The ESP32 has 3 UART buses: UART0, UART1, and UART2.
-They can be used to communicate with a sensor, an Arduino, a Raspberry Pi, a computer …
+The UART is the serial protocol that allows easy data exchange between 2 devices.
+On the ESP32, 3 UART buses are available: UART0, UART1 and UART2.
+We can use them to communicate with a sensor, an Arduino, a Raspberry Pi, a computer …

 Serial.println()